 For the Indian who lives far from India.
-Growing up, Diwali was such an exciting holiday with the firecrackers and food and course, tash.
+Growing up, Diwali was such an exciting holiday with the firecrackers and food and course, tash (cards).
 Living in NYC now though, how does one recreate the "Festival of Lights" in their tiny apartment without a clue on where to start?
 Here's a starter kit for planning the millennial Diwali you've always dreamed of.

 - But if they’re really having fun, they’ll stick around for the throwbacks.
-A few hours into the event, your friends will probably want to ditch the tash and turn up to old Bollywood hits.
+A few hours into the event, your friends will probably ditch the tash and turn up to old Bollywood hits.
 Cue your super-genius, well-curated, one-of-a-kind throwback playlist.
 Think about what songs you’d like to hear at a Diwali party and add them all.
 You’ll want a good mix of Sholay and Diljit Dosanjh.
-Here's a collaborative playlist I started on Spotify - go ahead and add to it!
+Here's a collaborative playlist we started on Spotify - go ahead and add to it!

 That's really all there is to it!
 Post pictures from your Diwali party using #millennialdiwali and you might get a special feature on the Buttermilk Instagram!

 Kirenjot is a clinical researcher by day and Buttermilk enthusiast by night (and day).
 She is a foodie and an adrenaline junkie.
 Bucket list?
 Skydiving and learning how to make dosa.